Improving neural network representations using human similarity judgments: Acknowledgements

 \section{Acknowledgements}

 LM, LL, JD, and RV acknowledge funding from the German Federal Ministry of Education and Research (BMBF) for the grants BIFOLD22B and BIFOLD23B.
 LM acknowledges support through the Google Research Collabs Programme.
+We thank Pieter-Jan Kindermans for helpful comments on an earlier version of the manuscript.